tiashDev/pic-docs/docs/source/index.rst

 I want to contribute to Picturesque's documentation!
 ----------------------------------------------------

 If you want to, thanks!
 It's very nice of you.
-Anyway, submit a pull request.
-Isn't that obvious?
+Anyway, you need to have a GitHub account.
+Now `click here <https://github.com/tiashDev/pic-docs/>`_, and submit a pull request.
 But in order to make accurate documentation, you must take a look at the source code.
 That's covered in the next section.

 I want to view Picturesque's source code!
 -----------------------------------------